huntdatacenter/docs/docs/about/activities.md

 **There are few blue-prints and how-to guides on the activities that are needed to develop digital laboratories.
 This makes for a fun quest filled with challenges.**

-This page contains information on the behind-the-scene activities that we do in HUNT Cloud that collectively provide your cloud experiences.
-When that is said, we don't build HUNT Cloud for our selves, we build it for our scientists.
-Jump over to our [services overview](/services/overview/) to see how these activities transform to services for our cloud community.
+This page contains information on some of the backstage activities that we do in HUNT Cloud to provide your cloud experiences.
+Jump over to our [services overview](/services/overview/) to see the front stage activities that is seen by our cloud community.

-**Humanities + technologies**

-Beside the obvious focus on technologies at scale in scientific computing on sensitive data, we think that today's main challenges are located within the [humanities](https://en.wikipedia.org/wiki/Humanities), such as philosophy, anthropology, education, law and politics.

-We aim to reflect this by blending humanities, technologies, data and administrative in our day-to-day activities.
+In short, we aim to blend humanities, technologies, data and administrative ideas into our day-to-day activities.

 ::: tip Job openings

-[Contact us](/contact) if you find one or more of these activities interesting and would like to join us on the challenging endeavor of enabling data for a better world.
 From time to time, we have job openings for longer or shorter commitments.
+[Contact us](/contact) if you find one or more of these activities interesting and would like to join us on the endeavor of enabling data for a better world.

 :::